 A baby crib is one of the most important purchases a new or expecting parent makes.
-Babies sleep for most of their first year of life and the crib is where they spend all that time.
+Babies sleep heavily in their first few years of life, so they spend a lot of time in their cozy little beds.
 To avoid dangerous accidents, it is crucial to ensure that your baby’s crib meets all the safety requirements.

-To avoid chemicals, use an organic mattress, organic sheets and blankets in your baby’s crib.
+To avoid chemicals in the nursery, use an organic mattress, organic sheets, and blankets in your baby’s crib.
 If the crib is old, it is best to strip away the paint as it may contain lead.
 Repaint with a paint that has no VOCs (Volatile Organic Compounds).